 Viking perfects their goal to be a “thinking person’s” cruise line from the design and decor of this ship and ships to come, to the destinations they visit.

 For the winter season, the Viking Star homeports in San Juan, Puerto Rico.
-From there she sails 11-day West Indies Explorer itineraries that include the British Virgin Islands, Antigua, St. Lucia, Barbados, Guadeloupe, St. Kitts, St. Martin and the U.S. Virgin Islands.
-The ship returns to Europe in February 2017 with a transatlantic sailing to Barcelona.
+From there she cruises 11-day West Indies Explorer itineraries that include the British Virgin Islands, Antigua, St. Lucia, Barbados, Guadeloupe, St. Kitts, St. Martin and the U.S. Virgin Islands.
+The cruise ship returns to Europe in February 2017 with a transatlantic cruise to Barcelona.
 For more information call 1 855 8-VIKING (1 855 884 5464) or visit http://www.vikingcruises.com.